sgtobliterator/A3UE_EU_US_Extender/readme.md

 - [Project M](https://steamcommunity.com/sharedfiles/filedetails/?id=3615039550)
 - [Dagger](https://steamcommunity.com/sharedfiles/filedetails/?id=1105446708)
 - [Shotguns (Repack)](https://steamcommunity.com/sharedfiles/filedetails/?id=1527031418)
-This support would likely come in the form of Arms Dealer weapons, however I may find a way to also integrate them into the factions.
 ### Concerns
 The mod `RHS Vehicle Expansion Pack` has been repeatedly removed from the Steam Workshop and Nexus Mods.
 I currently possess a file that I am working from, but it seems untenable to keep its assets in this A3UE.
 I will likely have to remove it and its vehicles unless I can safely integrate them directly into this A3UE.
 Removing its data would be a significant let-down for me, as I have really enjoyed the T-80BVM and three Kurganets IFVs it adds to Arma.
 If anybody has any information on the mod or can find another mod that contains similar vehicles, I will be extremely thankful.
 Feel free to fork this to add it if I do not reply.